-Some of our courses have places subsidised by funding from the Victorian and Commonwealth governments under the Skills First program.
+Some of our qualification courses have places subsidised by funding from the Victorian and Commonwealth governments under the Skills First program.
 For government-subsidised places, subsidies apply only to the tuition part of the fee.

 Am I eligible for a government-subsidised training place?